A sophisticated bespoke business management system

 "We have been able to replace our makeshift, home-made disparate systems with a single, integrated, custom built solution.
 We have been able to cancel our "paid-for" subscriptions bringing instant savings and we have a single reference point for all aspects of our business from customer management, bid management, operations and finance.
 The system not only integrates with our workflows and processes but improves them.
 Our staff have full and instant access to all the information they need to make their jobs easier, to improve our operations and ultimately to increase efficiency and profitability.
 It will change the way we do business."

-Post-launch, Ed Morey, Solutions Architect at Yammayap, sat down with Steve Leighton who is Operations Director at Think, to chat about the implementation process.
+Post-launch, Ed Morey, Solutions Architect at Yammayap, sat down with Steve Leighton who is Airports Director at Think, to chat about the implementation process.

 It's a mix of aviation technical and management consultancy in the UK, Europe and the Middle East.
 It can be responding to, or helping draft, regulations at the national or European level, or all the way down to helping people be more effective in their business, helping airports get more passengers or aircraft through.
 It's a range of things.